arielNacamulli/BlackScholes_impliedVol/README.md

-# BlackScholes_impliedVol
+# Umplied Volatility in Black & Scholes
-Some useful functions for Black &amp; Scholes -> implied volatility
+A useful library to deal with implied volatility B&S model